brycewray/hugo-site/content/posts/2022/04/winds-change.md

 - Putting together the right configuration to give my content the same typography and automatic formatting as on the website.
 - Struggling to get RSS and JSON feeds going.

 Then, late last week, it came time to perform the *true* migration: bringing in the content.
 I copied *all* my Markdown files over from the website’s `hugo_site` repository and converted each for Astro’s purposes.
 After I resolved some self-inflicted glitches[^3] from that process, things went fairly smoothly from there.
-My final hurdle—as I indicated in “[Is Astro ready for your blog?](/posts/2022/04/astro-ready-your-blog/)”—was in getting the repo to produce both RSS and JSON feeds that would meet my requirements.
+My final hurdle — as I indicated in “[Is Astro ready for your blog?](/posts/2022/04/astro-ready-your-blog/)” — was in getting the repo to produce both RSS and JSON feeds that would meet my requirements.
 I reached a workable solution by using [Jean-Philippe Monette](https://github.com/jpmonette)’s [`feed` package](https://github.com/jpmonette/feed).[^4]

-The next day—Saturday, April 23—I spent a few hours reading through the site one last time, squashing a few non-“crashy” bugs here and there; and, by mid-afternoon, I realized it was time to, as the saying goes, “Ship it!”
+The next day — Saturday, April 23 — I spent a few hours reading through the site one last time, squashing a few non-“crashy” bugs here and there; and, by mid-afternoon, I realized it was time to, as the saying goes, “Ship it!”
 I went into my [Cloudflare](https://cloudflare.com) dashboard, took my domain off the `hugo_site` repo’s [Cloudflare Pages](https://pages.cloudflare.com) instance, and pointed it instead to the one for the `astro-site` repo.
 For the first time since [December, 2019](/posts/2019/12/packing-up/), my site was running on an SSG besides Eleventy or Hugo.

 ## Sewing up a loose end